Joshua-Burleson/Sprint-Challenge--Advanced-CSS/README.md

 2. Describe what it means to be mobile first vs desktop first.

     * mobile vs desktop first refers to developing the original version of the project to the chosen respective view.
-    * In desktop first breakpoints are made with max-width delimeters, whereas in mobile these are made with min-width.
+    * In desktop-first breakpoints are made with max-width delimeters, whereas in mobile-first these are made with min-width.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?